8 Skills You Need to Succeed as a Surgical Tech

 Every day comes with its own challenges and new scenarios.
 This is why it is important to be able to think on your feet.
 Situations can change in the blink of an eye and you need to be ready to make the proper adjustments.
 There may be instances when there isn't time for anyone to tell you what to do.
 Therefore, you must be able to fully understand the situation at hand and perform the appropriate tasks without instruction.

 You must be teachable.
 There will always be someone who is more skilled and has had more experience than you.
 They can teach you crucial skills that you may not be able to learn elsewhere.
 Therefore, keep your mind open to suggestions, requests and ideas.
 Then, you too will be able to teach others.

 8. Be Dedicated and Reliable

-If you have these skills and you believe that a career as a surgery technician is right for you, then contact ECPI University today.
+If you have these skills and you believe that a future as a surgery technician is right for you, then contact ECPI University today.
 With the convenient year-round schedule, you can earn your Associate of Applied Science Degree in Health Science - Surgical Technology in as little as 1.5 years.
-The medical field needs people like you.
 Don't hesitate.
 Call today to start paving the way toward your career.
 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.